Ecosummit invests in Clim8, Dendra Systems and Solar for Schools

 Solar for Schools says: “We believe that the next generation is key to society becoming sustainable fast enough, so we provide energy and carbon literacy education to students funded by solar panels on each school.
 Our goal is to provide an online platform to a network of local partners to help 2000 schools a week go solar.”

-Since we announced our plan to build Ecosummit Ventures at Ecosummit Berlin 2018 we have learned a lot about setting up a new independent financial VC with many LPs.
+Since we announced our plan to build Ecosummit Ventures we have learned a lot about setting up a new independent financial VC with many LPs.
 The key lesson is that the fund management team and its proven experience making successful investments and building a reputation among founders are the key decision criteria for professional fund investors.
 Our fund management team is not yet complete and we continue to look for co-founders with VC and startup track record who want to be part of our new smart green VC platform in Berlin.
 Our investment strategy is focused on investing in promising software and hardware startups with B2C and B2B business models in energy, mobility and cities.
 Ecosummit Ventures leverages the deal flow, investor network and track record of 20 Ecosummit conferences in 5 countries since 2010.
-Let’s automate sustainability in every industry and build big startups with big impact.
-We look forward to hearing from you.
+Our goal is to generate environmental, financial and strategic returns for our fund investors and co-investors.
+We start small and aim at building the best smart green VC in Europe until 2030.
+Please get in touch if you want to get involved – we look forward to hearing from you.